Home

 The DI in this case stands for Direct Input or Direct Injection.

-Also, you'll likely hear the term impedance mismatch to describe this when talking about direct boxes and their purpose in the studio setup.
+Also, you'll likely hear the term impedance mismatch when talking about direct boxes and their purpose in the studio setup.

 Instead of plugging your guitar into an amp then miking the amp to get your signal, you can go direct!